jssimporter/python-jss/doc/jss/guides/configuration.rst

 You need a user account with API privileges on your JSS to connect and do anything useful.
 It is recommended that you create a user specifically for API access, with only the privileges required for the task at hand.
+At present, you cannot use a single-sign on user to perform these tasks.

 For testing purposes, a fully-enabled admin account is fine, but for production, permissions should be finely controlled.